Sluthsaber95/Webpack-Foundations/miscellaneous/notes/run-build-checklist.md

 import files all have the correct loaders

 src
 1) File doesn't exist within the src directory
 ERROR in Entry module not found: Error: Can't resolve

+## Next Step

+Read Error Code, monitor changes.

+Look through all plugins _used_ and research over there usuage.